Cyb3rC3lt/OSCP-Bash-Scripts/README.md

 As part of the OSCP I found there were some manual steps I always carried out so I have written some quick and dirty bash scripts to speed up this manual process.

-These scripts have a dependency on the outputs from Autorecon and **must be run from within the same folder your 'scans' folder sits** that Autorecon creates.
+These scripts have a dependency on the outputs from Autorecon and **must be run from within the same folder the machines IP folder sits** that Autorecon creates.
+So if your scan is in /home/kali/Box/results/10.11.1.251 you run it from within that IP folder.

 The two processes I found I carried out a lot were the following: